Ranking the Most Collectible Marvel-Card Characters

 ORIGIN:

-Iron Man, the alter ego of billionaire industrialist Tony Stark, is a prominent figure in the world of technology and weaponry.
-Stark, known for his genius intellect and unwavering confidence, runs Stark Industries, a leading weapons manufacturer.
-As Iron Man, Stark dons an advanced armored suit equipped with hundreds of features.
-These include the ability to fly at supersonic speeds, deploy energy pulses to neutralize enemies, and a helmet that provides a full 360-degree vision along with real-time information about his surroundings and adversaries.
+Iron Man is the alter ego of Tony Stark, a billionaire industrialist known for his sharp mind and larger-than-life confidence.
+Stark runs Stark Industries, one of the top weapons manufacturers in the world.
+When he suits up as Iron Man, he wears an advanced armored suit packed with hundreds of features.
+The suit lets him fly at supersonic speeds, fire energy blasts at enemies, and see everything around him through a helmet that gives him full 360-degree vision along with real-time data on his surroundings and any threats nearby.

 COLLECTIBILITY: